rrbauman/Pewlett_Hackard_Analysis/README.md

 ## PH Analysis Results:

-### There was interestng information that was gathered that may need some further analysis to fully understand:
+### There was interesting information that was gathered that may need some further analysis to fully understand:

 1) When you look at the retirement_titles.csv count vs the over-all employees.csv count, it shows an alarming number of employees are eligible to leave the company as retirement approaches or is reached.
 While there are some differences on the data-points of these two tables, a closer look needs to be taken to fully understand the situation with their employees.